Avocado trees (Persea americana) are notorious for being susceptible to cold. So what’s an avocado lover who gardens in a cooler area to do?

 A fast growing evergreen, these trees can grow up to thirty feet tall.
 One of the hardiest of all the cultivars, trees are reported to tolerate temperatures into the low 20s.

-You can find a grafted ‘Mexicola Grande’ tree of 1 to 2-feet-tall from Brighter Blooms via Amazon.
+You can find a grafted ‘Mexicola Grande’ tree of one to two-feet-tall from Brighter Blooms via Amazon.

 3. Opal (Lila)

 The ‘Opal’ variety originates in Texas.
 It produces medium-sized green fruits with a creamy flavor that are slightly larger than most of the Mexican types.